Financial Aid Policy and Forms

 1. Need-based University grants are awarded after all sources of income and estimated expenses are identified.
 It is the responsibility of the student to provide the required information, including: financial aid application, Form 1040 federal income tax return from the last completed filing year, forms verifying diocesan and parish support, copies of applications for outside scholarships, documentation of student’s income, documentation of spouse’s current and anticipated income, documentation of child support, documentation of uninsured medical expenses, documentation of assets, and cost of health insurance.
 The current and anticipated income of a spouse must be included even if the spouse is not living in Sewanee.
 Each year, the University determines a maximum amount of need-based aid for applicants.
 The maximum amount takes into account the size of the household.
 Need-based awards will not exceed that amount.

 2. Signed forms from the sponsoring parish and the sponsoring diocese, indicating all local sources of support, are required as part of the need-based financial aid application (except in the M.A. program, in which church sponsorship is not required.)
-A list of potential resources for outside scholarship assistance is provided under "other grants and scholarships."
+A list of potential resources for outside scholarship assistance is provided here.
 Many students find other potential resources on the Internet.
 It is the responsibility of all applicants for need-based financial aid to show evidence of submitting applications for scholarships from at least three outside sources in addition to diocese and parish, before the University will award additional financial aid.
 To offer an additional incentive to seek outside scholarships, students who win outside scholarships, not including diocesan, parish, or family grants, will have only fifty percent (50%) of that additional aid counted as income in calculating their financial need.

 3. Information about all assets must be provided as part of the need-based financial aid application.
 A percentage of all assets held by the student and the student’s spouse (if applicable) is considered as available annually to help meet the costs while in seminary.
 For the current year, that percentage is 10% for all assets.
 There are special provisions for retirement accounts to which the student does not have access without penalty.
 Twenty-five percent (25%) of such retirement accounts are exempt, and an additional 10% for students under 59.5 years of age.
 For students with dependents who are attending college full-time, the University will exempt up to $10,000 per dependent college student.
 Debt and debt service cannot be considered as part of a student’s financial need, although in some cases liabilities may be set against assets (e.g. house mortgages).